marshallflax/vision/AWS_Developer.md

   - (CloudFormation effects stacks which orchestrate creation of resources using templates)
 - Free, but you of course pay for everything you use
 - Terms
   - "Application" -- EB components (environments, versions, configs, etc)
   - "Application Version"
   - "Environment"
     - Collection of AWS resources running one version at a time
     - Tiers
-      - Web server environment tier (servicing HTTP)
+      - Web server environment tier (servicing HTTP) -- ELB + EC2
+        - ELB in from of Security Groups and EC2 instances in multiple AZ
-      - Worker environment tier (pulls from SQS)
+      - Worker environment tier (pulls from SQS, for longer tasks) -- SQS + EC2
+        - EC2 instances pulling from an SQS queue
+        - Scale based on SQS message count
+        - Of course, Web Server Tier can publish to SQS queues
+        - Also supports `cron.yaml`
     - Instances -- Dev, Test, Prod, etc.
     - Modes -- Single-instance (for dev), HA with Load Balancer
       - Also, whether to use spot instances